sourcy-0917/tnam/README.md

-# tnam -The Needed App Manager
+# tnam - The Needed App Manager
 tnam is the app manager for any Debian-based linux.
-You can use it to download any new or old package instead of apt.
+You can use it to download any new or old package instead of apt, which many users may hate.

 ## Installation
 - Install gani-x.x.x_amd64.deb from github.